Restaurant Operations Management

 Then the hospitality industry is for you.

-You will develop your business management skills via hands-on learning, abstract classes and practical labs led by industry experts.
+With Restaurant Operations Management training, you will develop your business management skills via hands-on learning, abstract classes, and practical labs led by industry experts.

 This Restaurant Operations Management course provides students the unique opportunity to study operations and management of full-service restaurants.

 Course topics include operational issues, customer satisfaction, restaurant trends and challenges, financial accountability, service issues, and management development.